Genocs/enterprise-containers/README.md

 ### 2.3 Initialize AKV

-The **AKV** Azure Key Vault is used to store every secret used by the application, as connection string, API Key and so on, in a safe place.
+The **AKV** Azure Key Vault is used to store every secret used by the application in a safe place.
+Secret data are: connection string, API Key and so on.

 Run [initializeAKV](/Powershell/initializeAKV.ps1) powershell script with default values from root directory